Layr-Labs/eigenlayer-docs/docs/operator-guides/faq.md

 1. If you know your private keys then you can just [re-import](operator-installation.md#import-keys) and when importing, choose a different name and the new password.
 2. If you don't know your private keys, you can get them using [export](./operator-installation.md#export-keys).
 Once you have the private keys you can use option 1 to re-import.

+#### What if I want to deactivate/deregister my operator from EigenLayer?
+Currently there's no way to deregister your operator but you can update the name of your operator in metadata url to be `Deactivated` or something similar.
+This will help display your operator as not active on the webapp.